Lineup: The basics

-If one of your players gets injured, the substitute for that position will enter the pitch.
-If you don't have a substitute assigned to a certain position, or if the substitute is injured as well, one of the other substitutes will automatically get selected to play.
+If one of your players gets injured, the substitute for that position will enter the field.
+If you don't have a substitute assigned to a certain position, or if the substitute gets injured too, one of the other substitutes will automatically get selected to play.

-If you don't have any able substitutes you'll have to continue the game with 10 players.
-If you're out of subs and your goalkeeper gets injured (or if you haven't named any), an outfield player will move to that spot.
+If you don't have any substitutes left on the bench you'll have to continue the game with 10 players.
+If you're out of subs and your goalkeeper gets injured (or if you haven't named any subs), an outfield player will move to that spot.

 You can also set up conditional substitutions.
 See the substitutions chapter for more info.

-Remember that you must start your league or cup games with at least 9 players to avoid a walkover, which also means the effect of training for the whole week will be lost.
+Remember that you must start your league or cup games with at least 9 players to avoid a walkover, which in addition to making you lose the match also means the effect of training for the whole week will be lost.

 Choosing team formation

 You can play with any formation that can be created in the interface; your training page also includes the full formation list.

 Worth knowing is that when more than one player plays in a central position (central defender, inner midfielder, or forward), they will not be able to contribute to the team ratings with their full capacity.
 This contribution loss is also greater for three players than for two.
 The logic behind this is that as soon as more than one player plays in the same area, they start to rely on each other and thus aren't able to contribute with their whole capacity.

 In short, a sole player in a central position contributes 100%.
 Using two players in a central position means a contribution loss (affecting both), and using three means a bigger loss (affecting all three).
 This loss affects all skills of the players.